-- To view the properties that relationships a particular case type or data
+- To view the properties that have connections for a particular case type

-The related properties are listed, the relationships are highlighted, and the left panel expands to show the properties associated with the highlighted items.
+The connected properties are listed, the connections are highlighted, and the left panel expands to show the properties associated with the highlighted items.

 - To change the size of the diagram, use the scroll button.